3270 Extended Data Stream

 indicates a successful TGET,

-but in NOEDIT mode the return code would be 24.
+in NOEDIT mode the return code would be 24.
 A return code of 12

-indicates that data which would not fit in the supplied buffer is still
+indicates that data which would not fit in the supplied buffer is

 pending, but in NOEDIT mode the return code would be 28.
-Once a program
+Once a

 has processed all of the expected inbound binary data which may only

-occur during initialization, and remaining input processing is expected
+occur during initialization, and remaining input processing is

 to be "normal" input from the terminal user, TGET return codes and FM